JsNcAr/LLM_Autocontext/README.md

 1. **Initial Project Setup**
    - [ ] Set up the project structure and directory.
+   - [ ] Try different prompts and configurations for the context generation.
    - [ ] Create a Jupyter Notebook file for LLM_Autocontext.

 2. **Research and Requirements Gathering**